 Unpaid Agent Fees Lenders Owe CPA's

-It has been reported that some banks and credit unions are refusing to pay CPA firms agent fees for assisting clients in preparing applications for PPP loans under the CARES Act.
-Two lawsuits were recently filed against several banks arising from this refusal to pay.
-As a leading national law firm in bank and credit union litigation, Southern California law firm McCune Wright Arevalo, LLP is committed holding national banks, regional banks, community banks and credit unions accountable to compensate local CPA’s under this Act through class action lawsuits.
+Leading national law firm in bank and credit union litigation, Southern California law firm McCune Wright Arevalo, LLP, has recently filed against several banks arising from their refusal to pay CPA firms agent fees for assisting clients in preparing applications for PPP loans under the CARES Act.
+McCune Wright Arevalo is committed holding national banks, regional banks, community banks and credit unions accountable to compensate local CPA’s under this Act through class action lawsuits.

 To administer this program, the PPP relied on SBA-certified lenders to administer and distribute the funds after the affected business completed the application and certifications.
 While the application was streamlined, it did require that the business support its application with reports showing the average monthly payroll in the year before the application.
 For many small businesses, that required the assistance of CPA’s and consultants.
 It also required CPA, attorney and consultants to help in answering questions about other affiliated businesses where owners held over 20% ownership.
 Because of the limited pot of funds and the need for immediate funding, time was of the essence and many CPA, attorneys and consultants firms worked day and night to provide their clients this information so they could participate in the program.

 The PPP was set up so that both the lending institutions and the CPA’s, attorneys and consultants who assisted in the application would be compensated for their efforts.
 However, that compensation was not to come from fees to the borrowers.
 The PPP program was structured so the lending would go straight to the businesses affected by the pandemic.